-An APAP (Automatic Positive Airway Pressure) machine automatically adjusts on a breath by breath basis to blow the minimum pressure needed to keep your airway open during sleep.
+- An APAP (Automatic Positive Airway Pressure) machine automatically adjusts on a breath by breath basis to blow the minimum pressure needed to keep your airway open during sleep.
 This allows your machine to provide you with your ideal pressure nightly.

 APAPs tend to be more advanced than CPAPs in that they normally offer more therapy tracking information and more comfort features.
-You can learn more about therapy tracking information in our Software section of the Learning Center.

-Apnea Hypopnea Index is the number of apneas and hypopneas per hour.
-This index, as well as oxygen saturation levels (O2 Sat), is used to determine how severe a case of Sleep Apnea a patient has.
+- Apnea Hypopnea Index is the number of apneas and hypopneas per hour.
+This index, as well as oxygen saturation levels (O2 Sat), is used to determine how severe a case of sleep apnea a patient has.

 To determine AHI add the total number of apnea events, plus hypopnea events and divide by the total number of minutes of actual sleep time, then multiply by 60.